papaj2139/trans/README.md

 **compatibility:**

-should work on most modern linux/*nix systems with bash and standard command-line tools (`tput`, `printf`, `seq`). tested primarily on Debian and Alpine
+should work on most modern distro's and in general *nix with bash and standard command-line tools (`tput`, `printf`, `seq`). tested primarily on Debian and Alpine

 require a terminal emulator that supports:
 * UTF-8 character encoding (to display the `█` character correctly)